jmcnally17/pacman-old/README.md

 ## Features Pending

-- Add some animations such as Pac-Man death, colliding with a scared ghost, and levelling up
+- Add some more animations such as levelling up
-- Add appropriate audio to the game
 - (Optional) Switch from MongoDB to PostgreSQL to gain experience using a SQL database with JS and Express

 ## Create React App and Express Application Generator